bitlabstudio/ansible-django-aps-project/README.md

     crontab -e
     # save and quit

+You might also want to create a public SSH key for the server and add it to it's own ``authorized_keys`` file.

 ## Change variables

 Next, copy the `hosts.example` file and change the USERNAME to your Webfaction